 10. Medications

 Yes, there are particular medications that come with an impact on the bones and the joints.
-Some corticosteroid medicines which include cortisone, prednisone, dexamethasone, prednisolone, etc. can damage the bones.
-In the same way, medications for the treatment of particular cancers like aromatase inhibitors, methotrexate, some serotine reuptake, and particular anti-seizure medicines like phenobarbital, Dilantin, proton pump, etc. are also liable to suffer from osteoporosis.
+Some corticosteroid medicines, which include cortisone, prednisone, dexamethasone, prednisolone, etc., can damage the bones.
+In the same way, medications for the treatment of particular cancers, like aromatase inhibitors, methotrexate, some serotonin reuptake inhibitors, and anti-seizure medicines like phenobarbital, Dilantin, proton pump inhibitors, etc., are also liable to cause osteoporosis.

 Hence, these are some of the commonly found factors that have a mild to deep impact on the bones, joints, muscles, and calcium levels in the body.